Data Wrangling

 opioid_counties |>

-The rename() function is used to rename a variable.
-Let’s imagine that we want to change the name of number_pills to opioid_pills.
-The rename() function is used by listing the desired new name, an equals sign, and then the old name (i.e., rename(new_name = old_name))
+The rename() function is used to rename variables in a data frame.
+For example, let’s say we want to rename number_pills to opioid_pills.
+The syntax for rename() places the new name on the left and the existing (old) name on the right, like this: rename(new_name = old_name).

 opioid_counties_rename <-